GlobalMikiDev/GlobalMikiDev/README.md

 This is "PrettyGaeul" I am programming as a hobby.

 My favorite animals: Wolf,Cat 🐺🐱

+Fan games are what I make when I want to make them.
+We do not outsource fan game development.

 I have returned to using github.